arnau-pujol/frontend-code-ready/README.md

-# Frontend Boilerplate
+# Front-End Code Ready Boilerplate

-A basic multipurpose boilerplate to let you focus on code.
+Yet another front-end boilerplate to let you focus on code.

 ## Features